 - The patient is observed throughout the entire process to ensure there aren’t any side effects and cancel the treatment early if the patient becomes uncomfortable.

-After stepping out of the cryotherapy chamber, the patient’s body is given time to warm up.
+After stepping out of the cryotherapy chamber, the patient’s feels refreshed and revitalized as they warm back up.